 Whatever the element design specifications, they should be discussed and confirmed with the supplier whenever possible.
+"I believe it is important that a supplier is willing and able to provide support from design to completion, that you get a personal response, and get to talk with someone who has experience with the application in question," says Stricker.
 "I feel that the most effective way to provide support is through face-to-face meetings with the OEM's design group.
-That may be a little bit more time-consuming, and may involve flying or driving some distance, but we feel it is important," Stricker said.
-"Of course, in some instances Skype might be as effective as meeting the people in person."
+That may be a little bit more time consuming, and may involve flying or driving some distance, but we feel it is important.
+Of course, in some instances Skype might be as effective as meeting the people in person."

-Stricker said INTEK also provides its OEM customers with an approval drawing for each new element design.
+Stricker says INTEK also provides its OEM customers with an approval drawing for each new element design.

-"The digital drawing illustrates our design discussions and how we understand the requirements of the application," he said.
+"The digital drawing illustrates our design discussions and how we understand the requirements of the application," he explains.
 "It is an important tool that helps us obtain customer approval before going into production."